startWithStarting/ACN/README.md

 ## Current Features

 ### Agent Types
 - **Blue Agents**: Defensive agents equipped with Vector Auto-Regressive (VAR) models to predict future positions of red agents.
-They move toward the average predicted position of detected red agents.
+Their behavior can be configured using different strategies.
 - **Red Agents**: Mobile agents with various movement strategies.
 Their behavior can be configured using different strategies.

+### Agent Strategies

+#### Blue Agent Strategies
+1. **Static**: Agents remain stationary but still track and predict red agent movements.
+2. **Pursuit**: Agents move toward the average predicted position of detected red agents.

-### Red Agent Strategies
+#### Red Agent Strategies
 1. **Center-based**: Agents move toward or away from the grid center, maintaining a minimum distance.
 2. **Avoidant**: Agents detect blue agents and steer away from them.
 3. **Aggressive**: Agents detect and pursue blue agents, prioritizing the closest ones.